 Wodtke v.
 Village of Swanton (Court of Common Pleas of Fulton County, OH, 2013)

 Ham (WW8N) sought to erect 60' of Rohn 55G on a 0.2041 acre lot.
-His neighbors consented to the construction.
-The zoning ordinance allows an antenna for wireless telecommunication not more than 20 feet above the roof-line.
-Ham applied for a variancewhich was denied.
+His neighbors consented.
+The zoning ordinance allows an antenna for "wireless telecommunication" not more than 20 feet above the roof-line.
+Ham applied for a variance but was denied.
 On appeal from the Planning Commission, the Village council also denied the variance.
 Ohio passed O.R.C.
 Sec.
-5502.031 (an Ohio version of PRB-1), and the Village claimed that Ohio's mini-PRB-1 statute is unconstitutional, based on Ohio's Home Rule Charter.
+5502.031 (an Ohio version of PRB-1), but the Village claimed that 5502.031 is unconstitutional, based on Ohio's Home Rule Charter.
 Court holds the Village's ordinance to be preempted.

 Resolution of Findings and Conclusions, Ira J. Saber (Board of Adjustment, Township of Morris, NJ, 2012)